Home / Frequencies / Solfeggio Frequencies

 Sources

-4. Solfeggio frequencies: healing tones or pseudoscience? (limited scientific validation of the tones).
+6. Solfeggio frequencies: healing tones or pseudoscience? (popular-science explainer, not peer-reviewed research) — on the limited scientific validation of the tones and the “Imagine in 528 Hz” claim.
 HowStuffWorks. howstuffworks.com

 About this guide